 It is indicated in Sanders Type IV and is combined with open reduction and internal fixation to restore height

-Medial approach can also be use.
-Full-thickness flap is created to maintain soft tissue integrity.
+The medial approach can also be used.
+A full-thickness flap is created to maintain soft tissue integrity.

-Suction drain is frequently used after open reduction and internal fixation, and is removed when there is less than 10 mL of drainage over 8 hours.
+A suction drain is frequently used after open reduction and internal fixation and is removed when there is less than 10 mL of drainage over 8 hours.

 Postoperatively, the foot is elevated for up to 72 hours to reduce postoperative swelling.

 The range of motion exercises are begun usually 10-12 days after surgery.
 At this time A well-fitting orthosis is provided for comfort and to prevent gastrocnemius-soleus contracture.
 Sutures are removed at 2-3 weeks.

 Complications of Calcaneus Fracture

 - Subtalar arthritis

 - Poor wound healing (10-25% of open injuries)

 - Seen more in smokers, diabetics, and open injuries